Published on TUM University Library (https://www.ub.tum.de)

 Finding and Using E-Books

-You will find our complete selection of e-books in the TUM Online Catalogue OPAC [4].
+You can find our entire e-book collection in the online catalog TUM OPAC [9].

 Many e-book providers offer their own portals with advanced search and browsing options.
-You can find these portals via our database search [10].
-However, we usually do not license the entire publishing suite of a provider, but only selected relevant titles.
+You can find these portals via our database portal DBIS.
+To access full texts free of charge, you must authenticate as a TUM member and start DBIS via eAccess [10].

-Depending on the provider, you can read our e-books online, download individual pages or chapters.
-You do not need an e-book reader.
-As a TUM member you can simply use your PC, tablet or laptop.
-External library users can access our e-book collection on library computers in our branch libraries.
+Depending on the provider, you can read our e-books online or download individual pages or chapters.
+An e-book reader is not required.
+As a TUM member, you can simply use your PC, tablet, or laptop.
+External library users can access our e-books at library computers in our branch libraries.

 Is there a title you can't find?